 What Metrics Should You Track With Diversified Traffic?

-The old metrics don't work with diversified traffic patterns.
+The old SEO metrics don't work with diversified traffic patterns.
 Here's what actually matters based on tracking dozens of campaigns across multiple industries:

 Revenue per traffic source - Not just cost per click or organic rankings.
 Which channels actually generate paying clients?
-This is the only metric that matters for business growth.
+This is the only metric that matters for sustainable business growth.

 How Do You Execute a 30-Day Diversification Test?